Volunteer in Asia at Community, Conservation and Animal Rescue Projects

 Volunteering with Animals

-If you are interested in volunteering with animals we have several opportunities to volunteer at wildlife sanctuaries throughout Asia; in Thailand, Laos, Cambodia or Indonesia.
-You can also volunteer at one of three Elephant Sanctuaries in Cambodia or Thailand.
+We have several opportunities to volunteer at wildlife sanctuaries throughout Asia; in Thailand, Laos, Cambodia or Indonesia.
+Moreover, you can also volunteer at one of three Elephant Sanctuaries in Cambodia or Thailand.

 Volunteer with Community Projects

 Volunteer with community development projects in Cambodia!
-Including our own Helping Hands school or building water filters to provide safe, clean drinking water to villages around Siem Reap.
-For those that like gardening then why not volunteer at our Food & Farming programme!
+It includes our own Helping Hands school or building water filters to provide safe, clean drinking water to villages around Siem Reap.
+And for those that like gardening then why not volunteer at our Food & Farming programme!
 Test your green thumb while helping to provide a nutritious, healthy breakfast daily to children.

 Combine Volunteer Placements